NSITonline/NSIT-Connect/README.md

 ![Map view](/../master/app/src/main/res/drawable/9.png "Map view")

 ###6.CodeRadar
-CodeRadar is a Coding Contest Reminder that lets you keep track of all ongoing and upcoming contests on various online judges like Codechef,Topcoder,CodeForces,UraOj,HackerRank,etc..  you can filter the online judges you want to see, set reminders and do many more stuff..Happy Codingg :)
+CodeRadar is a Coding Contest Reminder that lets you keep track of all ongoing and upcoming contests on various online judges like Codechef,Topcoder,CodeForces,Urioj,HackerRank,etc..  you can filter the online judges you want to see, set reminders and do many more stuff.Happy Coding :)
 ![Contest Reminder](/../master/app/src/main/res/drawable/10.png "Contest Reminder")
 ![Contest Filter](/../master/app/src/main/res/drawable/11.png "Contest Filter")
 ##Contribution